 Efficient exploration remains a major challenge in reinforcement learning (RL), particularly in environments with sparse or delayed rewards~\citep{sut-bart, biological1, biological2, biological3}.
 While biological agents naturally discover rewarding behaviors, artificial agents often rely on handcrafted reward functions, which demand extensive domain knowledge and limit scalability~\citep{reward}.
 Skill-Based Reinforcement Learning (SBRL) addresses this by pretraining a skill-conditioned policy through unsupervised skill discovery~\citep{VIC, SkiMo}, enabling efficient adaptation to downstream tasks.

 A common approach in SBRL is to use Unsupervised Reinforcement Learning (URL) objectives during pretraining to discover diverse and useful skills~\citep{DIAYN, VIC}.
-Two widely used URL methods are: (1) promoting skill diversity by maximizing mutual information (MI) between skills and their state trajectories, and (2) encouraging exploration by maximizing state entropy~\citep{CIC, APT}. (see Appendix~\ref{sec:appendix:related_works} for details.)
+Two widely used URL objectives are: (1) maximizing mutual information (MI) between skills and their state trajectories to promote skill diversity, and (2) maximizing state entropy to encourage exploration~\citep{CIC, APT} (Appendix~\ref{sec:appendix:related_works}).
 However, MI-driven objectives often induce premature specialization by curtailing exploration~\citep{EDL,ReST, DISDAIN}, while entropy-based exploration sacrifices skill distinguishability, limiting downstream utility.
-The core problem is how to balance these competing objectives, ensuring skills remain both distinguishable and broadly exploratory, without resorting to ad-hoc heuristics.
+The core problem is how to balance these competing objectives, without resorting to ad-hoc heuristics.

 In this work, we bridge two URL paradigms in the theoretical framework of multi-objective reinforcement learning, proposing Adaptive Multi-objective Projection for balancing Exploration and skill Diversification (AMPED).
-Few previous studies, such as CeSD~\citep{CeSD} and ComSD~\citep{ComSD}, have explored similar integrations but either lack a solid theoretical foundation or exhibit significant limitations (refer to Appendix \ref{sec:appendix:difference_with_former_studies}).
+Few previous studies, such as CeSD~\citep{CeSD} and ComSD~\citep{ComSD}, have explored similar integrations but either lack a solid theoretical foundation or exhibit significant limitations (Appendix \ref{sec:appendix:difference_with_former_studies}).